Le Mans University: Beginnings

 The university opened in 1977 as the University of Maine, named after the former Maine province of which it is a part.
 However, its history goes back a decade before that.
 In 1965, the decision was made to open a literary college on the edge of Le Mans.
 This college was only an annex of the University of Caen, where decisions were made jointly by the leaders of the university with the leaders of the Le Mans.
 The hill of Vaurouzé was chosen to host the new study center.
 The proximity of a few kilometers with the hospital suggests the possibility of opening a hospital one day.
 In 1966, the buildings of the CLOUS (Local Center for University and School Works) were built.
 Housing and a dining services were the only services available.
 A year later, the IUTs of business management, business administration and chemistry were opened.
 In 1968, the IUT was increased by two sections: mechanical engineering and production engineering.
 Cities continue to be created.
 In 1969, the city of Le Mans obtained total independence from the University of Caen.
 The university was no longer an annex, but a university centre in its own right.

 In 1975, two new UFRs opened: Law and Letters.

 In 2017, the university renamed itself to Le Mans University.

-Creation

-Le Mans University was officially recognized by the French Ministry of Higher Education in 1977.
-A final science department was created, bringing the number of students to 3,000.
-The leaders were aware that the campus needed to develop, comparing it to the larger neighboring universities.
-In 1985, there was a large increase in enrollment.
-However, the university had a major disadvantage: the campus was too far from the city centre, and in the evening, it felt desolate, which many found distressing.

-In 1987, the capacity was reached and the current amphitheatres were not enough to welcome all of the students.
-The Robert Garnier Amphitheater of the UFR Arts and Letters is almost entirely subsidized by the city.

-In 1990, resources were given to the university to build three new buildings.
-This cost a total of 9 million francs at the time.